 This monthâs post analyses the will of John Huggens or Huggyns, a âCapperâ or cap-maker who died in Gloucester in 1544.[1]
 Huggensâ will shows how just one type of object, the humble woollen cap, could underpin personal relationships and have multiple meanings within an individualâs life.
 Caps were a big part of Huggensâ world: making […]

-The end of October and the beginning of November marks âAllhallowtideâ â the time of the year when Western Christians, including in early modern England, have traditionally turned their thoughts to the dead with the marking of All Hallowsâ Eve, All Saintsâ Day, and All Soulsâ Day.
-While Protestantism rejected purgatory and prayers for the […]
+Emily Vine **This will inspired a Chris Hoban song!
+Read his lyrics and watch a recording at the end of the post.** The end of October and the beginning of November marks âAllhallowtideâ â the time of the year when Western Christians, including in early modern England, have traditionally turned their thoughts to the dead […]

-Emily Vine This âWill of the Monthâ post features the will of a man âlocalâ to the University of Exeter: Alderman Thomas Hunte, who died in 1548 in the reign of Edward VI, having been mayor of the city three times.[1]
-In the first few lines of his will Hunte identified himself as âone of […]
+**This will inspired a Chris Hoban song!
+Read his lyrics at the end of the post.** Emily Vine This âWill of the Monthâ post features the will of a man âlocalâ to the University of Exeter: Alderman Thomas Hunte, who died in 1548 in the reign of Edward VI, having been mayor of the city […]

 In this monthâs post, one of our Expert Volunteers shares a fascinating will that he transcribed as part of our project.
 Austen Hamilton, Project Volunteer This monthâs post explores the will of Thomas Pechill, esquire of Normanton in Lincolnshire, which was composed in September 1665.1 Pechill died within a few months of making his will, […]